-The Trinity College residences are open from the time of your designated move-in listed above until 12:00 p.m. on December 21, 2019.
-Students are required to vacate their residence room within 48 hours of their last exam in December, or by 12:00 p.m. on December 21, 2019, whichever comes first.
+The Trinity College residences are open from the time of your designated move-in date listed above until 12:00 p.m. on December 21, 2023.
+Students are required to vacate their residence room within 48 hours of their last exam in December, or by 12:00 p.m. on December 21, 2023, whichever comes first.

-Meal service for the fall term will end with dinner, the evening of Friday, December 20, 2019 and will begin for the winter term with dinner, the evening of Sunday, January 5, 2020.
-Please note that there is no meal service or housekeeping service during the winter break.
+Meal service for the fall term at Trinity College will end with dinner, the evening of December 20, 2022 and will begin for the winter term with dinner, the evening of Sunday, January 7, 2024.

-All students must move out of residence within 48 hours of their last exam in April, or by 12:00 p.m. on Sunday, April 26, 2020, whichever comes first, unless arrangements have been made with the Office of the Dean of Students.
+All students must move out of residence within 48 hours of their last exam, or by 12:00 p.m. on May 1, 2024, whichever comes first, unless arrangements have been made with the Office of the Dean of Students.
 Approval to stay beyond this time will only be granted if exceptional circumstances are demonstrated in a meeting with a staff member from the Office of the Dean of Students.

 Your full set of keys must be handed in when you leave residence.
 Failure to do so will result in a $250 charge to your U of T fees (ACORN) account.

-Meal plan selection opens in early July, and can be accessed through your residence application.
-Meal plan selection is due on August 1, 2019, along with your deposit #2 of $1,000.00.
-If you would like to change your meal plan selection, you can do so between September 6 and September 20, 2019.
-To change your meal plan during this time, log into The Hub and make changes to your meal plan under the “Change My Meal Plan” link.
-Please keep in mind that this option is only available up until September 20, 2019, at which point you can no longer make changes to your meal plan.
+Meal plan selection opens in July, and can be accessed through your residence application.
+Meal plan selection is due in August, 2023 through StarRez.
+If you would like to increase your meal plan after food services begin for the year, you may do so between September 8 and September 30, 2023.
+To increase your meal plan during this period, log into the Residence Hub and go to the “Change My Meal Plan” link.
+Please keep in mind that this option is only available up until September 30, 2023, at which point you can no longer make changes to your meal plan.
 Please also be reminded that occupation in residence at Trinity College comes with a meal plan, and unfortunately students are not able to opt out of a meal plan.

 For more information please visit the residence fees page.

 Please use your University of Toronto fees invoice to pay your Trinity residence fees at any major Canadian financial institution.
-See http://www.fees.utoronto.ca/news/fee_payment.htm for payment details.
+See the University’s Student Accounts website for payment details.
 Allow 10 days for processing.
 Note special instructions for payments from outside Canada.

 Note: U of T does NOT send paper invoices.
-You MUST monitor your ROSI/ACORN account balance ONLINE (www.rosi.utoronto.ca).
-Regular reminders are sent to your UTOR e-mail.
+You MUST monitor your ACORN account balance online.
+Regular reminders are sent to your mail.utoronto.ca e-mail address.

 INTEREST IS CHARGED ON ALL OUTSTANDING ACCOUNTS, EVEN IF A PAYMENT PLAN HAS BEEN AUTHORIZED.
 Interest is calculated at 1.5% per month compounded monthly (19.56% per year) and first charged in mid-October.
 To avoid interest charges, payments must be made by the end of the previous month.